 4. To provide facilities for safely and efficiently carrying out shunting operations in marshalling yards.

 5. To allow trains to run at a limited speed while maintaining and repairing the track.

 6. To facilitate the flow of traffic and to increase the carrying capacity of the track.

 7. Signalling provides a safe and secure facility to regulate the arrival and departure of trains from the station.

 8. To provide facilities for the efficient movement of trains and maximum utility of the rail track.

-9. Signalling system helps to avoid the accident at the point between two or more trains which cross each other’s path.
+9. Signalling system helps to avoid accidents at the point between two or more trains that cross each other’s path.